mono-js/mono/docs/documentation.md

-# Documentation
+# API Documentation

-A REST API often needs a documentation, that's why we created [mono-doc](https://github.com/terrajs/mono-doc).
+Any Web API needs a documentation, that's why we created [mono-doc](https://github.com/terrajs/mono-doc).

-This module generate a [Nuxt](https://github.com/nuxt/nuxt.js) app with the full documentation of your API.
+This module generates a [Nuxt.js](https://github.com/nuxt/nuxt.js) app with the full documentation of your API.

-It parses the routes available in your app, all you have to do (optional) is to fill your routes `documentation` key.
-You can find the documentation in the [routes section](/routes?id=declaration).
+It parses your app's routes of and will generate a web page for your API.
+All you have to do (optional) is to fill your routes `documentation` (alias `doc`) key.
+You can find the documentation in the [Mono Doc documentation](https://github.com/terrajs/mono-doc).